ymunemasa/data-tutorials/tutorials/hdp/hdp-2.6/Analyze-IoT-Weather-Station-Data-via-Connected-Data Architecture/tutorial-2.md

 2\.
 At the top right corner, go to **Global Menu -> Controller Settings -> Controller Services -> Plus Button**

 3\.
-Look for the **HBaseClient Service** in the list of controller services, then add it.
+Look for the **HBase Client Service** in the list of controller services, then add it.

 ![hbase_controller_service](assets/tutorial2/hbase_controller_service.png)

 4\.
-Configure the HBaseClient Service and add to the property tab under **Hadoop Configuration Files**, the file path:
+Configure the HBaseClient Service and add to the Properties tab under **Hadoop Configuration Files**, the file path:

 ~~~bash
 /etc/hbase/hbase-site.xml